Jane E. Calvert

-The third work of the trilogy, also in progress, is a biography of Dickinson, to pub published by Oxford University Press.
-Supported by the State of Delaware and a Public Scholar grant from the National Endowment for the Humanities, this work will be directed towards both popular and scholarly audiences
+The third work of the trilogy, also in progress, is the first full and accurate biography of Dickinson, to pub published by Oxford University Press.
+Supported by the State of Delaware and a Public Scholar grant from the National Endowment for the Humanities, this work will be directed towards both popular and scholarly audiences.

 Selected Grants and Fellowships

 - Scholarly Editions Grant, National Endowment for the Humanities, 2010-13, 2022-25

 - Public Scholar grant, National Endowment for the Humanities, 2020.

 - National Historic Publications and Records Commission, 2018, 2020-21, 2021-22.

 - The William Nelson Cromwell Foundation, 2016-22.

 - Society for Colonial Wars in the Commonwealth of Kentucky, 2013-14.